Apple Baked Oatmeal Recipe

 - Seeds – pumpkin seeds, chia seeds, flax seeds, sunflower seeds

-- Healthy Sweeteners – Honey, maple syrup, coconut sugar, Sucanat, monk fruit or even xylitol for those who need to go a little easier on their blood sugar.
+- Healthy Sweeteners – Honey, maple syrup, coconut sugar, Sucanat, monk fruit, or even xylitol for those who need to go a little easier on their blood sugar.

 SUBSCRIBE:

-Remember to subscribe to my free, Gracious Pantry Newsletter to receive all my latest recipes in your inbox!
+Remember to subscribe to my free Gracious Pantry Newsletter to receive all my latest recipes in your inbox!
 Click here to sign up!

 More Healthy Oatmeal Recipes

-Apple Baked Oatmeal Recipe
+Baked Oatmeal With Apples

 Equipment